3 Solutions to Solve Your Density-Based Shipping Woes

 To ensure that you’re creating effective tiers, we suggest evaluating the density of all the freight you ship.
 This will help you determine which classes are used most often, and where to focus your efforts.
 Keep your tiers to groups of just 2 or 3 consecutive freight classes – so 150, 175, and 200 as shown in the example above.
 You can always create multiple tiers if you frequently ship a wide range of classes.

-Implementing These Solutions
+Implementing These Density-Based Shipping Solutions

 Hopefully this article has illuminated some of your current issues with density-based shipping and provided you with actionable solutions to help you improve your operation.
 If your company is like most, you may experience pushback as you try to implement these solutions within your own operation.
 If this happens, make sure that you clearly explain to your staff why these changes are necessary, and how they will ultimately improve life for everyone involved.
 These solutions aren’t just money savers, they’re designed to reduce the complexity of the shipping process, diminish back and forth between you and your carriers, and save time for everyone that touches your outgoing freight.